How to use Google Sheets – A Detailed Guide for Getting Started

 Functions and Formulas in Google Sheets

-Google Sheets has many functions easy to complex calculations.
+Google Sheets has many functions for easy to complex calculations.
 To use a function or a formula, you begin with an equal sign (=), followed by the name of the function.

 For example, to add two numbers in cells A1 and B1, you would use the function “=SUM(A1:B1)”.